15 Job Search Myths That Everyone Believes

 9. Lowering your salary requirements makes you a more attractive candidate

-Surprisingly, this is not so.
-Job seekers should never lower reasonable wage requirements because it will just make you look desperate for need - and most likely will result in you not getting a job offer.
-Also, you do not need to ask for a higher salary directly at the interview.
+Surprisingly, this is not the case.
+Job seekers should never lower reasonable salary requirements, because that will simply make you look desperate for needy - and will most likely result in you not getting a job offer.
+You also don't have to ask for a higher salary right at the interview.
 Let the employer do this if he sees fit.

 10. The older you are, the harder it is to get a job

 There was a time when it was believed that the class of baby boomers and the elderly could not get a new job.
 But times have changed, and as long as you have the proper skills, there is no reason not to hire you.
 Of course, it can still be difficult to get a job if it is in a youth-oriented market.

 11. If you need a job - agree to the first offer

 You can’t immediately agree to the first job offer, even if you really need it.
 Unless you encounter very huge financial difficulties, you should look for a job that will best suit the direction in which you want to move.

 The company pays the recruits, so they always pursue only the interest of the company.
 They are looking for candidates suitable for the company that they think can work, and not for candidates suitable for the job in which they can succeed.
 Yes, working with recruiters can help you find a job offer.
 But this is not a guaranteed way to get a job.

 On the subject: 20 professions with the fastest growing salaries

 13. I don’t feel the need to “sell myself” to potential employers

 Perhaps “selling yourself” is not an appropriate term for this.
 Think of the interview as an opportunity to become your own one-person marketing team.
 To really convince potential employers that you are the candidate they want to hire, you need to make extra efforts.